sendhilg/toy-robot-simulator/README.md

     $ python --version

 ## Installation
-Check out the source from github into a directory on your machine.
+Clone the project from github.

-Change into the directory and install the application using the below command.
+Change into the project directory toy_robot_simulator and install the application using the below command.
 It is recommended to create a python virtual environment in the changed directory and then install the application within that virtual environment.

     $ python setup.py install

 ## Running the application
 The application can either accept inputs from the command line or from an input file.

-To accept input from the command line, run the below command:
+To accept input from the command line, run the below command from the project directory:

     $ python toy_robot

-To accept input from an input file, run the below command:
+To accept input from an input file, run the below command,run the below command from the project directory:

     $ cat /path/to/input_file | python toy_robot